-Shelburne was chartered to Jesse Hallock and sixty four other associates by Governor Benning Wentworth in 1763.
+Shelburne was chartered to Jesse Hallock and 64 other associates by Governor Benning Wentworth in 1763.
 It was named in honor of William Petty, who was the second Earl of Shelburne.
 He was the Prime Minister of Britain and also a celebrated nobleman.
 The economy of Shelburne was based on farming during its early years.
 Commercial activities began to increase following the War of 1812.

 Shelburne and nearby Attractions

 - Macomb Reservation State Park

 - National Museum of the Morgan Horse